A New Immuno-Resolving Treatment Paradigm for Inflammatory Bowel Disease (IBD)

 IBD is a group of disorders characterized by inflammation and ulceration of the small and large intestines.
 The two major types of IBD are Ulcerative Colitis, which occurs in the colon and rectum, and Crohn’s Disease, which affects tissue throughout the intestinal tract.

-Thetis has two candidates in preclinical development.
-TP-317 is a unique derivative of a Specialized Pro-Resolving Mediator, a class of bioactive lipids that have been shown to activate innate pathways to control gastrointestinal inflammation and gut mucosal immune responses at very small therapeutic doses.
-TP-317 has the potential to be an induction and maintenance agent for patients failing first-line 5-ASA therapy as an alternative to immunosuppressive "step-up" therapies that pose a greater risk of significant side effects.
-TP-252 is a unique derivative of eicosapentaenoic acid, which has been shown in an academic Phase 2 trial to be effective in treating ulcerative colitis.
-TP-252 is targeted as adjunct over 5-ASA therapy to avoid escalation to step-up therapies.
+Thetis has two IBD candidates in preclinical development.
+TP-317 is a new molecular entity that delivers Resolvin E1, a naturally occurring lipid that coordinates the resolution of inflammation and return to normal following an immune response.
+TP-317 has the potential to be a safe, first-in-class, oral therapy for patients failing first-line therapy before escalation to biologics.
+TP-252 is a unique salt derivative of eicosapentaenoic acid, which was shown in an academic Phase 2 trial to significantly reduce relapse in ulcerative colitis patients.
+TP-252 is targeted as adjunct over 5-ASA therapy to maintain remission and avoid escalation to step-up therapies.